 The findings suggest that the cancer-causing activity of drug resistant EGFR may depend on regions and functions of the protein that have been largely ignored by previous drug discovery efforts.

-Publication: Melissa A. Lowder, et al., “Structural Differences between Wild-Type and Double Mutant EGFR Modulated by Third-Generation Kinase Inhibitors,” Journal of the American Chemical Society, 2015; DOI: 10.1021/jacs.5b02326
+Reference: “Structural Differences between Wild-Type and Double Mutant EGFR Modulated by Third-Generation Kinase Inhibitors” by Melissa A. Lowder, Amy E. Doerner and Alanna Schepartz, 14 May 2015, Journal of the American Chemical Society.

 The NIH provided funding for the research.
 Melissa A. Lowder and Amy E. Doerner are co-authors of the study.